ckaestne/seai/lectures/19_security/security.md

   * __Goal__: What is the attacker trying to achieve?
   * __Capability__:
 	* Knowledge: What does the attacker know?
-	* Actions: What can the attacker perform?
+	* Actions: What can the attacker do?
 	* Resources: How much effort can it spend?
   * __Incentive__: Why does the attacker want to do this?